 Life before Oswego

-In 2001, Hrustanovic and her family moved to the United States due to the affects of the war in Bosnia.
+In 2001, Hrustanovic and her family moved to the United States due to the effects of the war in Bosnia.

 She became interested in chemistry in the 7th grade because of a teacher who gave her the drive to succeed.